{user_name}

 2. Legal basis for the processing of personal data

-If we obtain consent from the data subject for processing operations of personal data, Art.
-6 para.
-1 lit. a of the EU General Data Protection Regulation (GDPR) serves as the legal basis.
+If we obtain the consent of the data subject for processing operations of personal data, Art.
+6(1)(a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis.

-When processing personal data that is necessary for the performance of a contract to which the data subject is party, Art.
-6 para.
-1 lit. b GDPR serves as the legal basis.
-This also applies to processing operations necessary for the performance of pre-contractual measures.
+If the processing of personal data is necessary for the performance of a contract to which the data subject is party, Art.
+6(1)(b) GDPR serves as the legal basis.
+This also applies to processing operations that are necessary for carrying out pre-contractual measures.

-Where processing of personal data is necessary for compliance with a legal obligation to which our company is subject, Art.
-6 para.
-1 lit. c GDPR serves as the legal basis.
+To the extent that processing of personal data is necessary for compliance with a legal obligation to which our company is subject, Art.
+6(1)(c) GDPR serves as the legal basis.

-In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
-6 para.
-1 lit. d GDPR serves as the legal basis.
+In the event that vital interests of the data subject or another natural person make the processing of personal data necessary, Art.
+6(1)(d) GDPR serves as the legal basis.

-If the processing is necessary for the purposes of the legitimate interests pursued by our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the former, Art.
-6 para.
-1 lit. f GDPR serves as the legal basis for the processing.
+If the processing is necessary for the purposes of the legitimate interests pursued by our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the former interest, Art.
+6(1)(f) GDPR serves as the legal basis for the processing.

-3. Deletion of data and storage period
+3. Deletion of data and retention period

-IV.
+III.
 Provision of the website and creation of log files

 1. Description and scope of data processing